MaoZiming/papers/2-communication/21-upcall.md

             - Seems restrictive, but usually makes sense
             - Most upcalls ask simple questions and should return quickly anyway
             - We can change the interface to make it okay
-        - #3: the lower level enqueues recursive requests for later
+        - #3: The lower level enqueues recursive requests for later
             - This adds a lot of complexity to the lower level
+            - Doesn't make sense tbh.

 ## Usage today
 1. Interrupt handling and event-driven programming: lower-level components (e.g. device driver) can notify higher-level components (e.g. applicaiton-handlers) of certain events